arms-mbon/analysis_release_001/latest/README.md

 The sequences were processed through PEMA after being grouped by gene and by MiSeq sequencing run.
 Included in this repository are:
 * The parameter files used as input for each PEMA processing run
 * The taxonomic assignment files output by PEMA
 * The fasta files output by PEMA

+PEMA was run on sequences grouped by gene and by MiSeq sequencing run, and each group has its own parameter files, taxonomic assignment files, and fasta files.
+An overview of the processing -- including the material sample IDs, ENA accession numbers, dates and observatories etc -- from which one can identify which samples were processed in which group, is provided as [pema_overview_COI_batch1.xlsx](https://github.com/arms-mbon/analysis_release_001/blob/main/pema_overview_COI_batch1.xlsx).

 The full set of PEMA files (i.e. for all the ARMS-MBON processing we have done) can be found in [ARMS GitHub working space](https://github.com/arms-mbon/data_workspace/tree/main/analysis_data/from_pema): this repository is specifically those results published in EurOBIS DOI XXX, from [processing_batch1](https://github.com/arms-mbon/data_workspace/tree/main/analysis_data/from_pema/processing_batch1).